dspeyer/dspeyer.github.io/magic.md

 **Extraplanar Spirits:** Any spirit which can be summoned, you can invite into yourself.
 This is not restricted by location, but most such spirits will leave if your plans don't suit their interest.

+## Wilderness Rogue

+This is not a standalone class, but a variant of the base Rogue class.

+There is nothing intrinsically magical about a wilderness rogue, and some non-magicals do pursue this path.
+It is, however, a great favorite of druids, and so included here.

+Lose class skills:

+* Appraise
+* Gather Information
+* Profession
+* Street Smarts
+* Computer Use
+* Disable Device
+* Forgery
+* Open Lock

+Gain class skills:

+* Survival
+* Knowledge (biology)
+* Knowledge (nature)
+* Handle Animal
+* Craft (medical)
+* Craft (survival gear)
+* Craft (trap)
+* Heal

+Lose Special Ability options:

+* Counterfeiter's Shuffle
+* Over There
+* Throw Voice

+Gain Special Ability options:

+#### Camouflage

+You have learned to be unseen simply by blending into the background.
+When dressed for your environment, you may make hide checks without cover.
+You take a -4 penalty if you do this.

+#### Favored Environment

+You are an expert on a particular biome.
+Gain a +2 insight bonus to all skills relating to the biome or the plants or animals that inhabit it.
+(Perception checks relate both to the thing being perceived and the backdrop it must be perceived against.)
+You may take this ability multiple times.
+Each time select a new biome *and* the bonuses for all biomes increase by 2.

+#### Climb Speed

+When you climb, you move half (rather than a quarter) of your base speed.
+You retain your dex bonus to AC and do not risk falling if injured.
+Furthermore, you can take 10 on climb checks even when threatened.

 # Feats

 |Feat | Prerequisites | Description |